substantic/rain/docs/guide/user.rst

         print(task.info.governor)

-In the python executor and remote tasks, the object attributes are available on the input :class:`rain.common.DataInstance`s, the task attributes on the execution context (:class:`rain.executor.context.Context`).
+In the python executor and remote tasks, the object attributes are available on the input :class:`rain.common.DataInstance`, the task attributes on the execution context (::`rain.executor.context.Context`).

 An example of remote attribute manipulation::